 Once tourists wishing to visit Europe have completed their quick online ETIAS form, it will be sent to be reviewed digitally comparing the information entered with the information stored in various security systems including the ETIAS Watchlist.

-If there is a hit is the automatic processing, the application will be reviewed manually.
+If there is a hit during automatic processing, the application will be reviewed manually.
 From here, the decision will be taken whether to grant the ETIAS visa waiver or not.

 If the European travel authorization is granted, the applicant will receive an approval email with their ETIAS visa waiver and the information necessary for presenting it when required, thus allowing the applicant entrance to the ETIAS Schengen zone.

-If, however, the applicant is denied the ETIAS travel authorization for whatever reason, a justification may be given depending on the agency responsible for reviewing the application and the applicant will have the right to appeal.
+If, however, the applicant is denied the ETIAS travel authorization for whatever reason, justification may be given depending on the agency responsible for reviewing the application and the applicant will have the right to appeal.

 Countries who do not participate in ETIAS, such as the UK post-Brexit and those not included in the ETIAS Schengen list of countries, will have no access to the ETIAS Watchlist and will maintain their own Europol policies for immigration and security purposes.

-At present, it is still not entirely clear how the ETIAS watchlist will be managed by Europol and the exact working procedures of the service but as the initial 2021 deadline for ETIAS grows nearer, these factors will soon become apparent.
+At present, it is still not entirely clear how the ETIAS watchlist will be managed by Europol and the exact working procedures of the service but as the 2021 deadline for ETIAS grows nearer, these factors will soon become apparent.